SunshineJunFu/refer/README.md

 ## Attention
 This is a copy branch from https://github.com/lichengunc/refer.

+Compared to [old verison](https://github.com/lichengunc/refer.), this branch is extend to python3.x.

 ## Note
 This API is able to load all 4 referring expression datasets, i.e., RefClef, RefCOCO, RefCOCO+ and RefCOCOg.
 They are with different train/val/test split by UNC, Google and UC Berkeley respectively.
 We provide all kinds of splits here.